ansible/ansible-container-examples/django-admin/README.md

 ## Run

 After building the application, run it locally to make sure everything works.
-The `ansible-container run` command will start each of the containers in an attached state, allowing the stdout of each container to dispaly on your terminal session window.
-The containers will remain active until the terminal session is killed or you send the kill signal by pressing *Ctrl-c* at any point.
+The `ansible-container run` command will start each of the containers in an attached state, streaming stdout of each container terminal window.
+The containers will remain active until the terminal session is killed or the kill signal is sent by pressing *Ctrl-c*.

 With the containers running, you should be able to open a browser window and access the application on port 8100 of the Docker daemon host.
 The root of the application is */admin*.
 So to get to the application in your browser, you'll enter: `http://<Docker host IP>:8100/admin`